rhoover/eleventy-json-ld/README.md

 # Generate and print structured data in Eleventy without a plugin

-[Eleventy](https://www.11ty.dev/) workflow/technique to generate JSON-LD [structured data](https://schema.org/) all by yourself, without any plugins or third-paty libraries.
+[Eleventy](https://www.11ty.dev/) workflow/technique to generate JSON-LD [structured data](https://schema.org/) all by yourself, without any plugins or third-party libraries.

 - [Installation](#installation)
 - [Usage](#usage)